-Table of Contents □ FOR ALL NOMINEES □ WITHHOLD □ FOR ALL EXCEPT (see AUTHORITY FOR instructions below) ALL NOMINEES To withhold authority to vote for any individual nominee(s), mark "For all Except" and write the number(s) of the nominees on the line below.
-PROPOSAL To approve the Vincera Pharma, Inc. 2020 Stock Incentive Plan.
-This proposal is referred to as the "Equity Incentive Plan NO. 5: Proposal." □ FOR □ AGAINST □ ABSTAIN PROPOSAL To approve the adjournment of the special meeting for the purpose of soliciting additional proxies in the event LSAC does not NO. 6: receive the requisite stockholder vote to approve one or more proposals presented to stockholders for vote.
-This proposal is called the "Adjournment Proposal." □ FOR □ AGAINST □ ABSTAIN IN THEIR DISCRETION THE PROXIES ARE AUTHORIZED AND EMPOWERED TO VOTE UPON OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE SPECIAL MEETING OF STOCKHOLDERS AND ALL CONTINUATIONS, ADJOURNMENTS OR POSTPONEMENTS THEREOF.
-This proxy is revocable and the undersigned may revoke it at any time prior to the Special Meeting of Stockholders by giving written notice of such revocation to LSAC prior to the Special Meeting of Stockholders or by filing with LSAC prior to the Special Meeting of Stockholders a later-dated proxy.
-Should the undersigned be present and want to vote in person at the Special Meeting of Stockholders, or at any postponement or adjournment thereof, the undersigned may revoke this proxy by giving written notice of such revocation to LSAC.
-To change the address on your account, please check the box and indicate your new address in the address space provided below \Box STOCKHOLDER'S SIGNATURE Signature of Stockholder Date Address
+Table of Contents ☐ FOR ALL NOMINEES ☐ WITHHOLD AUTHORITY FOR ALL NOMINEES ☐ FOR ALL EXCEPT (see instructions below) To withhold authority to vote for an on the line below. ny individual nominee(s), mark "For al 1 Except" and write the number(s) of the nominees PROPOSAL NO. 5: To approve the Vincera Pharma, In Proposal." c.
+2020 Stock Incentive Plan.
+This prop posal is referred to as the "Equity Incentive Plan \Box FOR \square AGAINST ☐ ABSTAIN PROPOSAL NO. 6: ote to approve one or more proposals pr citing additional proxies in the event LSAC does not resented to stockholders for vote.
+This proposal is \Box FOR ☐ AGAINST ☐ ABSTAIN POSTPONEMENTS T This proxy is revocable such revocation to LS. later-dated proxy.
+Shopostponement or adjo HEREOF. le and the undersigned may revoke it AC prior to the Special Meeting of Sould the undersigned be present and urnment thereof, the undersigned n it at any time prior to the Special Me Stockholders or by filing with LSAC want to vote in person at the Special en notice of such revocation to LSAC.
+ST OCKHOLDER'S SIGNATURE Signature of Stockhold Address er Date Signature of Stockhold Address er Date as an executor, adminis trator, attorney, trustee or guardian, pl this proxy.
+When of common stock is ease give full title as such.
+If the signer is a partnership, please sign in partnersh held jointly, each holder should sign.
+When signing is a corporation, please sign full corporate name by hip name by authorized person.

-Signature of Stockholder Address

-Note: Please sign exactly as your name or names appear on this proxy.
-When of common stock is held jointly, each holder should sign.
-When signing as an executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If the signer is a partnership, please sign in partnership name by authorized person.

-Date